-Source: California Policy Lab analysis of Employment Development Department data.
+Source: The California Policy Lab analysis of Employment Development Department data.
 Notes: The sample includes all women workers employed in 2019Q4.

 While a key component, it is not exclusively traditional occupational segregation that led to the gender differences in pandemic economic impact.
-For example, women historically also work in hard-to-quantify informal roles, such as street vendors or house cleaning services or home-based crafts, that lack the employee protections of traditional jobs.
-When those jobs disappeared their numbers went largely uncounted.

-According to the report, the impact on families and communities is significant.
+For example, women historically also work in hard-to-quantify informal roles, such as street vendors or house cleaning services or According to the report, the impact on families and communities is significant.
 Communities with high levels of worker displacement experience broad negative impacts including reduced levels of homeownership, and therefore, in California, a lower tax basis to invest in education and other local services which have an exponentially negative impact that can span generations.